blue-build/modules/modules/default-flatpaks/README.md

 - `/usr/lib/systemd/system/system-flatpak-setup.service`
 - `/usr/lib/systemd/user/user-flatpak-setup-service`

-`system-flatpak-setup` uninstalls Fedora flatpaks, replaces Fedora repos with your repo choice, checks the Flatpak install/remove lists created by the module & performs the install/uninstall operation according to that. `user-flatpak-setup` does the same things for user Flatpaks.
+`system-flatpak-setup` uninstalls Fedora flatpaks, replaces Fedora repos with your repo choice, checks the Flatpak install/remove lists created by the module & performs the install/uninstall operation according to that. `user-flatpak-setup` does the same thing for user Flatpaks.

-This module stores the Flatpak remote configuration and Flatpak install/remove lists in `/etc/flatpak/`.
+This module stores the Flatpak remote configuration and Flatpak install/remove lists in `/etc/bluebuild/default-flatpaks/`.
 There are two subdirectories, `user` and `system` corresponding with the install level of the Flatpaks and repositories.
 Each directory has text files containing the IDs of flatpaks to `install` and `remove`, plus a `repo-info.yml` containing the details of the Flatpak repository.

 This module also supports disabling & enabling notifications.